geoblacklight/docs-archive/docs/getting_started_developers.md

 If you run into issues running this rake task, try removing your `Gemfile.lock` file and removing the test app with `rm -R .internal_test_app`.
 Then run `bundle install` before running the above command again.
 </div>

-Refer to the Customization pages of this website for instructions on making look and feel changes.
-Refer to the [Metadata](http://localhost:8000/docs/overview/metadata/) section for instructions on testing new records.
+Refer to the How To Guides of this website for instructions on making look and feel changes.

 ### Running Solr and Rails server separately